nye17/javelin/README.rst

     $ python setup.py config_fc --fcompiler=intel install --prefix=JAVELINDIR

-where ``config_fc --fcompiler=intel`` tells Python to use the *intel fortran compiler* to compile Fortran source codes, you can also specifies other fortran compilers that are available in your system, e.g.,::
+where ``config_fc --fcompiler=intel`` tells Python to use the *intel fortran compiler* to compile Fortran source codes.
+You can also specifies other fortran compilers that are available in your system, e.g.,::

     $ python setup.py config_fc --fcompiler=gnu95 install --prefix=JAVELINDIR